The Good News Is There Is A New Fitbit Available, The Bad News Is You Can Only Get It From Your Employer

 The Inspire device will offer heart rate, step tracking, sleep stages, calories burned, text alerts, reminders to move, and 24/7 heart rate monitoring options and are available as a wristband or a clip.
 It is believed that by offering a clip device, it may be more appealing to corporate users.
 USA Today notes that the device’s color options are black and white.

-“We built it as a program for digital health interventions,” Park said in a recent interview.
+“We built it as a program for digital health interventions,” CEO James Park said in a recent interview.

 Along with the new business-to-business device, Fitbit is also aiming to corner the senior market regarding wearable tracking devices through private Medicare plans.
-CEO James Park told CNBC that Fitbit was “now working with UnitedHealth to sell to members in 27 states through 42 of its plans.”
+Park told CNBC that Fitbit was “now working with UnitedHealth to sell to members in 27 states through 42 of its plans.”

 Apple also appears ready to broach the corporate market with negotiations currently underway to subsidize its devices under private Medicare plans, according to CNBC.
-They also have a new app called Attain which is designed for exclusive use by Aetna members.
+They also have a new app called Attain, which is designed for exclusive use by Aetna members.
 The app helps to encourage healthy behaviors such as getting more sleep every night and developing better eating habits.
 This new app also gives users the option to “earn their Apple Watch over a two-year period.”